Twitter Logo

 Twitter LogoTwitter Logo PNG

-The functional purpose is displayed by a concise, recognizable visualization of the microblog – the Twitter logo.
-The bluebird symbolizes the association of the sound of chirping when pronouncing the name, the joy of free unlimited communication, and its high transmission speed.
+The functional purpose is reflected in the concise, recognizable visualization of the microblog – the Twitter logo.
+The bluebird symbolizes an association with the sound of tweeting when pronouncing the name, the joy of free unrestricted communication, and the high speed of its transmission.

 Twitter: Brand overview

-Twitter is an online messaging service.
-It allows you to publish the so-called “tweets” of up to 140 characters.
-It appeared in July 2006 when Evan Williams, Biz Stone, Noah Glass and Jack Dorsey presented the final version of the social network for posting short notes.
+Twitter is an online message exchange service.
+It allows the posting of so-called “tweets” up to 140 characters long.
+It appeared in July 2006 when Evan Williams, Biz Stone, Noah Glass, and Jack Dorsey presented the final version of the social network for posting short notes.

 Meaning and History